Althinect/filament-spatie-roles-permissions/README.md

 ```

 ### Generating Policies
-Policies will be generated with the respective permission.
+To generate policies use the command below.
 This won't replace any existing policies

 ```bash
 php artisan permissions:sync -P|--policies